Is Earning a Child Development Associate Credential Worth It?

 Why earn a CDA?

-In a nutshell, the answer is YES!
-But don’t take our word for it; we enlisted Rasmussen College Dean of Education Mary Muhs to weigh in on the importance of earning this credential.
+In a nutshell — the answer is yes!
+So what makes a CDA credential worth pursuing?
+We enlisted Rasmussen University School of Education Department Chair Mary Muhs to weigh in on the significance of earning this credential.
 Read up on some of the benefits of acquiring a CDA credential.

-The CDA requires you to not only learn about ECE best practices, but also gain hands-on experience and valuable feedback from expert observers.
-After being armed with this knowledge and experience, imagine the confidence you’ll have walking into a classroom full of kiddos.
+The CDA credential requires you to not only learn about ECE best practices, but also gain hundreds of hours of hands-on experience and valuable feedback from expert observers.
+After being armed with this knowledge and experience, imagine the confidence you’ll have walking into a classroom full of young learners.

-“The CDA credential shows that you already know so much about quality child care and education before setting forth into a more formal higher education degree,” says Muhs. ”It gives you encouragement and a step up!
+“The CDA credential shows that you already know so much about quality childcare and education before setting forth into a more formal higher education degree,” Muhs explains.
+“It gives you encouragement and a step up.”

-Muhs explains that while a CDA may not always be required, it holds great value.
-The fact that the credential is recognized nationwide, it can serve an individual well in the future.
+Muhs explains that while a CDA credential may not always be required by employers, it holds great value.
+The fact that the credential is recognized nationwide means that it can serve an individual well in the future.
 “It is highly respected and shows that you are committed to quality programs for children,” Muhs adds.